How a Blow Dry Bar can Help Grow your Salon Business

-Having a good blow dry can revamp tired, lank hair into a Hollywood starlet mane in 30 minutes!
 For this reason I wanted to dive headfirst into a relatively new approach to one of our regular services that has really taken off in the past couple of years.
-They are in airports and popping up as a global phenomenon – of course I am talking about…

-I wanted to discuss how opening up your menu and if possible space, can dramatically increase your revenue.
-Sounds good right?
+I wanted to discuss how opening up your service menu and if possible space, can dramatically grow your salon and increase your revenue.

-Conceptually it is nothing new, as blow drys have been around for decades!
+Conceptually it is nothing new, as blow dries have been around for decades!
 But teamed with today’s fast moving pace and need for convenience, the two marry up quite nicely.

 Your USP to set your apart.
 Including a blow dry bar as part of your salon can be an asset and a great USP for your brand.
-You are able to market yourself in a different light to others, branching out offering something eminently different to that of a neighbouring salon.
-Your USP if you like!
+You are able to market yourself in a different light to others by branching out, offering something eminently different to that of a neighbouring salon.

-- Your income will increase as clients want convenience and will pay extra for it.
-Think booking your seat on an aeroplane, booking your allotted slot for your food delivery and so on.
-How many times do we have clients scheduled in for a blow out and are clearly in a hurry?
-So think of the returns if you offered an express version of this popular service, that is notably quicker for clients in a hurry, as well as those wanting to pamper themselves.
+Your income will increase.
+Clients want convenience and will pay extra for it.
+Think booking a chosen seat on an aeroplane, booking your allotted slot for your food delivery and so on.
+How many times do we have clients scheduled in for a blow out who are clearly in a hurry?
+Market this an an express service that is notably quicker for clients in a hurry, as well as those wanting to pamper themselves.

-- You have a set price for blow dries but they all only take 30 minutes.
+Minimise waiting times.
+All blow dries take 30 minutes.
 This is because your client picks the style they want from the menu options available.
 It could be sleek or with waves and if the client has particularly thick hair, you add on the appropriate time when booking.
-This will minimise significantly on wait times as it will be the only service you offer in this part of the salon.
-Waiting times eat into your bottom line as you are unable to fit another client in the allotted space and potentially miss out on earnings.
+This will minimise significantly on wait times, as it will be the only service you offer in this part of the salon.
+Waiting times eat into your bottom line if you are unable to fit another client in an allotted space which potentially means you miss out on earnings.
 By having this set time to work within, you can easily work out your earning potential.

 Having examined different models in this field, here are some points to take into consideration.